ms6730/Updated-Version-SBI-/README.md

   - Open your verdee terminal
   - Write on you terminal the following command: `sbatch create_ensemble.sh`

 ### ` run_ensemble.py`
 This is the third step that needs to be done after running `create_ensemble.py`.
 This script executes multiple simulation runs for the ensemble created when running `create_ensemble.py`.
 **Remark:** Try to add `print` statment when you want to debug
+### Modifications that needs to be done before running `run_ensemble.py`
+- Open `run_ensemble.sh`:
+  - Change the path of the output
+  - Change the path of the error
+  - Change the mail user
+  - Change the `JSON PATH`
+  - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
+  - Save your changes
+#### Running `run_ensemble.py`, you need to run `run_ensemble.sh`
+- Open `run_ensemble.sh`:
+  - Change the path of the output
+  - Change the path of the error
+  - Change the mail user
+  - Change the json path
+  - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
+  - Save your changes
+  - Open your verdee terminal
+  - Write on you terminal the following command: `sbatch run_ensemble.sh`

+### ` evaluate_ensemble.py`
+This is the fourth step that needs to be done after running `run_ensemble.py`.
+This script is responsible for executing the posterior distribution and generating the density of the 10,000 samples.
+**Remark:** Try to add `print` statment when you want to debug
 #### Running `run_ensemble.py`, you need to run `run_ensemble.sh`
 - Open `run_ensemble.sh`: